A-Raffoul/WiFi_HaLow/README.md

 # WiFi_HaLow

 Welcome to the WiFi_HaLow repository!
 This project is a part of a semester-long effort to analyze and visualize network performance data.
-The primary focus is on extracting and processing data from network performance test files, including Iperf3 data and signal strength (RSSI and SNR).
-The processed data is then organized into a scenario class for further visualization and analysis.
+This project was led by Tony Raffoul (EPFL) and Francesco Murande Escobar (EPFL) under the supervision of Prof. Andreas Burg within the Telecommunications and Circuits Lab at EPFL and the help of Mr. Herman Huni.
+The primary focus was on characterizing the capabilities of the WiFi HaLow network under the Swiss/EU regulations.

+In this repository, you can also find the Presentation PowerPoint and report, as well as all the software used for the project.

 ## Table of Contents